 - Click Security > Roles and click the Edit button for the role that has access to the root folder.

-- View the list of users that are members of this role.
+- View the list of users who are members of this role.